Kopano-dev/kopano-core/Code_structure.md

 Each top level directory is listed below with a description of what it does.

-autoconf/    - m4 code for autoconf to detect php, boost and swig caldav/      - iCal server implementation which uses kopano-server as backend common/      - Unorganized shared code that is used more or less everywhere doc/         - Kopano manpages
+autoconf/    - m4 code for autoconf to detect php and swig caldav/      - iCal server implementation which uses kopano-server as backend common/      - Unorganized shared code that is used more or less everywhere doc/         - Kopano manpages